 My Father was nicknamed Porky, and came from a nearby back hill railroad village named Alto Pass.
 He was of Danish/Norwegian descent, and did not like the idea of our village being named after Germans.
 Besides, descendants of the Ullins still lived there and he did not much like them.

-My Father and Mother owned a roadhouse, named Porky's, where he was the floor-show expounding on the Ullin-spelling issue, and F. D. R.'s New Deal (he disliked it).
+My Father and Mother owned a roadhouse, named Porky's, where he was the floor-show sitting at the end of the bar expounding on the Ullin-naming issue, and F. D. R.'s New Deal (he disliked it).
 My Mother, who grew up in Ullin, liked the 'Ulins', "Just fine."
 He must have won the Ullin-argument because the resident family named Ullin dropped one 'l' from the spelling of their name.